KishenSharma6/Airbnb-Analysis/README.md

 Calendar Data
 How has the number of Airbnb properties changed over the last 18 months?
+How have the total number of listings increased during this time period?
+What about the number of bookings?
+What can you tell me about the average price for available and unavailable listings during this time period?
 Is their any interesting trends or seasonality?
-Can you project Airbnb’s growth through Q2 in 2020?
+Can you project Airbnb’s growth through Q2 in 2020 as well as changes in prices?

 Reviews Data
 How many users report having a positive experience with their Airbnb?
 What about negative?
 What are the most common topics discussed in the positive reviews as compared to the negative reviews?